ayushmam81-ui/Web-Application-Security-Portfolio/labs/method-based-access-control.md

 ---

 ### 1. Target & Scenario
-* **Platform:** PortSwigger Web Security Academy[cite: 6]
+* **Platform:** PortSwigger Web Security Academy
-* **Vulnerability Class:** Method-based Access Control Flaws[cite: 6]
+* **Vulnerability Class:** Method-based Access Control Flaws
 * **Objective:** This lab implements access controls based partly on the HTTP method of requests.
 You can familiarize yourself with the admin panel by logging in using the credentials `administrator:admin`.
-To solve the lab, log in using the credentials `wiener:peter` and exploit the flawed access controls to promote yourself to become an administrator[cite: 6].
+To solve the lab, log in using the credentials `wiener:peter` and exploit the flawed access controls to promote yourself to become an administrator.

 ---